Iotonix/openvpn-docs/CONFIG.md

 ## Step 12: Configure Firewall Rules

-To allow VPN traffic, you need to configure your firewall to open the necessary port.
+To allow VPN traffic, you need to configure your firewall to open the necessary port and to restrict other traffic as per your requirement.

 1. Allow UDP traffic on port 1194 (default OpenVPN port):